AbnerSquared/Discord.Addons.Collectors/README.md

 An extension for Discord.Net that provides classes to filter and collect messages.

 ## Usage
-To initialize a new `MessageCollector`, you require an instance of a `Discord.Websocket.BaseSocketClient`.
+To initialize a new `MessageCollector`, you require an instance of a `Discord.WebSocket.BaseSocketClient`.
 Any inheriting types of this class also works.
 ```cs
 private readonly BaseSocketClient _client;
 var collector = new MessageCollector(_client);